xiaoxiae/slama.dev/climbing.md

 | <img class='climbing-wall-logo-middle' src='/climbing/wall-logos/lokalblok.svg'/>           | [LokalBlok](http://www.lokalblok.cz/lezecka-stena) |
 | <img class='climbing-wall-logo-middle' src='/climbing/wall-logos/mandala.svg'/>             | [Mandala](https://boulderhalle-dresden.de/)        |

-The format for bouldering is <mark class="climbing-diary-record climbing-other climbing-other-text">repeats/<span class="underline">new sends</span> [<a>video</a> <a>links</a>]</mark>, left-to-right from easy to hard.
+The format for bouldering is <mark class="climbing-diary-record climbing-other climbing-other-text">repeats/<span class="underline">new sends</span> [video links]</mark>, left-to-right from easy to hard.
 Additionally, climbs marked with the ↯ symbol mean that they were flash sends.

-The format for sport climbing (which there isn't a whole lot of at the moment but soon will be) is <mark class="climbing-diary-record climbing-other climbing-other-text">Name (difficulty, style)</mark>, left-to-right from when it was climbed.
+The format for sport climbing is <mark class="climbing-diary-record climbing-other climbing-other-text">Name (difficulty, style)</mark>, left-to-right from when it was climbed.

 _**Update** (4.7.2022): I've been feeling quite burnt-out and unsatisfied with my level of climbing for a while now and have mostly been recording videos out of inertia.
 I'm going to stop doing so for a while and just focus on climbing well, until I feel better and have the motivation to continue._